ganrad/openai-api-router/README.md

 Feature/Capability | Description
 ------------------ | -----------
+**Unified Management Plane** | API Gateway provides a single unified management plane for a) Configuring OpenAI Service endpoints for each individual AI Application and b) Serving OpenAI Service requests and tracking metrics for each AI Application.
+The gateway is *AI Application Aware* and Azure OpenAI Service backend endpoints can be configured for each *AI Application* separately.
+This not only allows model deployments to be shared among multiple AI Applications but also facilitates metrics collection and request routing for each individual AI application.
 **Intelligent Traffic Routing** | The API Gateway can be configured with multiple Azure OpenAI Service deployment URI's (a.k.a backend endpoints).
 When a backend endpoint is busy/throttled (returns http status code 429), the gateway will function as a *circuit-breaker* and automatically switch to the next configured endpoint in its backend priority list.
 In addition, the gateway will also keep track of throttled endpoints and will not direct any traffic to them until they are available again.
-**AI Application Aware** | Azure OpenAI Service backend endpoints can be configured separately for each *AI Application*.
-This not only allows model deployments to be shared among multiple AI Applications but also facilitates metrics collection and request routing for each individual AI application.
 **Semantic Caching** | This feature is seamlessly integrated into API Gateway and can be used to cache OpenAI Service prompts and responses.
 Cache hits are evaluated based on semantic similarity and the configured algorithm.
 With semantic caching, runtime performance of LLM/AI applications can be improved by up to 40%.
 This solution leverages the vectorization and semantic search features supported by the widely popular *PostgreSQL* open source database.
 **Prompt Persistence** | This optional feature can be used to persist OpenAI Service *Prompts* (inputs) in a relational database.
 With this feature, customers can analyze prompts and accordingly adjust the similarity distance for the chosen vector search algorithm to maximize performance (increase throughput).
 The solution currently uses PostgreSQL database as the persistence provider.
 **Traffic Splitting** | The Gateway provides the flexibility to split Azure OpenAI Service traffic between multiple model deployments hosted on consumption based and reserved capacity units (Provisioned Throughput Units).